+This being an Annular Eclipse, that meant that there would be no circumstance where the eclipse would be safe to view without any protection.
 I saw online that the Griffith Observatory would be selling special eclipse viewers for such the occasion just before we were to leave for Utah.
-When I called them about it, they told me they are on a first come, first serve basis, and that they weren’t sure when they’d sell out.
-Despite the eclipse being on a Sunday, The eclipse viewers at Griffith Observatory were sold out by Friday night, just after I got them.
+An excuse to go visit one of my favorite places in the world?
+Oh no, what a nightmare!
+Despite the eclipse being on a Sunday, I learned from a news source that they were sold out by Friday night, just after I got them.

 While the moon was slowly covering more of the sun, a phenomenon occurred, one that only happens during solar eclipses.
 As the sun’s light was shining through the leaves of the trees, the holes of light were projecting images of the sun.
 This is called “pinhole projection.”

 For those that do not understand how that works, the following picture explains it.

 As the moon covered more of the sun, the crescents being projected on the house grew slimmer.